What happens when you send London’s finest beatmaker to the UK’s most mysterious location – with just a microphone for company?

 Electronic music production can be a solitary pursuit.
 Using just the digital canvas of a laptop the modern producer can access almost any sound.
-As such whole tracks are conceived and created without the need to shift from the chair you’re sitting in.

 For this first outing – we invited the prolific beatmaker and all-round-nice-guy, Paul White to join us on a bumpy boat ride to one of the UK’s most mysterious places: The Maunsell Sea Forts.